- Skeletal system

 Chronic pancreatitis is a progressive disease.
 The most commons signs of chronic pancreatitis are a pain in the upper abdomen and diarrhea.
 As the disease progresses, malnutrition and weight loss can be seen.
 If lead to late stages, pancreatitis can initiate the development of diabetes.
 The main risk factors and causes of pancreatitis are:

 - Pancreatic cancer

-Diabetes is a disease that affects blood glucose levels.
+Diabetes is a chronic disorder that affects blood glucose levels.
 The most common types of diabetes are type 1, type 2, and gestational diabetes.
-The reason for type 1 diabetes is unknown but believed to be triggered by the body's own immune system, which attacking and destroying beta cells that are producing the hormone insulin.
-What triggers the immune system is still unknown, but it might be genes and the environment.
-In type 1 diabetes, there are no beta cells that could produce insulin, which the difference from type 2 diabetes.
+The reason for type 1 diabetes is unknown but believed to be triggered by the body's own immune system (autoimmune process).
+In the case of type 1 diabetes, beta cells that produce insulin are attacked and destroyed by immune responses.
+What triggers the immune system to attach beta cells is still unknown, but it might be genetic and environmental factors.
+In type 1 diabetes, ultimately, there are no beta cells that could produce insulin, which the main difference from type 2 diabetes.

-Type 2 diabetes is the most seen type of diabetes.
-It can be caused by lifestyle, genes, a polycystic ovarian syndrome in women.
-Risk factors for type 2 diabetes are weight, inactivity, family history, age, high blood pressure, too high cholesterol, and triglyceride levels.
-In this type of diabetes, the beta cells are not destroyed; they are still producing the hormone insulin, but the cells become insulin resistant, meaning that liver, muscle, and fats cells do not take up insulin efficiently enough, so the body needs help with that as with time pancreas cannot make enough insulin.
+Type 2 diabetes is the most common type of diabetes.
+It can be caused by lifestyle, genes, and also polycystic ovarian syndrome in women.
+The main risk factors for type 2 diabetes are overweight, inactivity, family history, age, high blood pressure, too high cholesterol, and triglyceride levels.
+In this type of diabetes, the beta cells are not destroyed; they are still producing insulin, but the cells become insulin resistant.
+This means that liver, muscle and fat cells do not take up insulin efficiently enough, so the body needs help with this process, as with time pancreas cannot produce enough insulin.

 - Increased appetite